Serious Hits... Live!

-Serious Hits… Live! is the name of Phil Collins' 1990 live album, released on vinyl, cassette and CD.
+Serious Hits...
+Live! is a live album by English singer-songwriter Phil Collins, released on vinyl, cassette, and CD on 5 November 1990.
 It is also the title of the 2003 DVD video release of his concert at Berlin's Waldbühne on 15 July 1990.
-(The original 1990 VHS and Laserdisc version of the video was titled Seriously Live.)
+(The original 1990 VHS and Laserdisc version of the video was titled Seriously Live and released several days earlier, on 29 October.)
 The songs on the CD version are taken from various concerts during the Seriously, Live!
 World Tour.
-At the Brit Awards in 1992, the album brought Collins a nomination for British Male Artist.
+At the Brit Awards in 1992, the album earned Collins a nomination for British Male Artist.

 Two singles were released from this album, being "Do You Remember?" and "Who Said I Would", a song originally released for his third studio album No Jacket Required.

 History

 When compiling the tracks for the album, instead of providing the experience of a complete live concert, the producers took the approach of putting together a "hits only" selection of songs.
 On the final song of the album, Collins thanks the fans in Chicago.

 The live video and DVD version features one entire concert.
 The live performance at Berlin's Waldbühne has been hailed by Collins as his best performance due to the energy of the German people after the fall of the Berlin Wall.
 The DVD presents an in-depth look at his solo concert experience.
 Special moments include the crowd not allowing the concert to continue with prolonged applause after "Something Happened on the Way to Heaven" and the lighter vigil during "Doesn't Anybody Stay Together Anymore".